agairola19/DatabaseDesign/README.md

 Assignment 3 - Record Manager: Implement a simple record manager that allows navigation through records, and inserting and deleting records

 WARNING - Just use this code as reference, DO NOT plagiarize by copying any code from this repository.
-WARNING - Just use this code as reference, DO NOT plagiarize by copying any code from this repository.
 You will get caught violating the honor code.